Most of the time I appreciate the time taken to ask a question like this, and the implied preparedness of the Asker to listen to a ‘deep’ response.

 Do I not know because life has been busy?
 Because that’s okay sometimes.

-Or is it because I’ve been far too focussed on myself and not bothered to listen?
+Or is it because I’ve been far too focused on myself and not bothered to listen?

 Or does it mean I haven’t asked because I want to protect myself and not get involved in lives haunted with pain?